 What are the common ratings of 3 phase isolation transformers?

-The common ratings of 3 phase isolation transformers can vary depending on the specific application and the country or region where they are used.
-Here are a few common ratings for 3 phase isolation transformers:
+and the country or region where they are used.
+Here are a few common ratings for 3

-• Power Rating: The power rating of 3 phase isolation transformers is typically expressed in kilovolt-amperes (kVA) or megavolt-amperes (MVA).
+- Power Rating: The power rating of 3 phase isolation transformers is typically expressed in kilovolt-amperes (kVA) or megavolt-amperes (MVA).
 Common power ratings include 5 kVA, 10 kVA, 25 kVA, 50 kVA, 100 kVA, 250 kVA, 500 kVA, 1 MVA, 5 MVA, etc. Higher power ratings are also available for industrial and utility-scale applications.

-• Voltage Rating: The voltage rating of a 3 phase isolation power transformer refers to the maximum voltage that it can handle.
+- Voltage Rating: The voltage rating of a 3 phase isolation power transformer refers to the maximum voltage that it can handle.
 Common voltage ratings include 208V, 240V, 480V, 600V, 2.4 kV, 4.16 kV, 6.6 kV, 11 kV, 13.8 kV, 33 kV, etc. The specific voltage rating depends on the requirements of the electrical system in which the transformer will be used.

-• Frequency: 3 phase isolation transformers are designed to operate at specific frequencies.
+- Frequency: 3 phase isolation transformers are designed to operate at specific frequencies.
 The most common frequency ratings are 50 Hz and 60 Hz, which correspond to the standard power system frequencies in different regions of the world.

-• Cooling Method: Transformers may have different cooling methods, such as air-cooled or liquid-cooled.
+- Cooling Method: Transformers may have different cooling methods, such as air-cooled or liquid-cooled.
 The cooling method affects the transformer's ability to dissipate heat generated during operation and can vary based on the transformer's power rating.